 “Why do we need to work out the muscles anyways?”
-I asked in personal training class.
+I asked in my personal training class.

 Oh, that makes way more sense.
 That’s where all the different names come from.

 “We tear down the muscle to rebuild it?
-How does this benefit us?”
+But, how does this benefit us?”

 “Resistance training tears down the muscle tissue, by overloading the muscle with added resistance (weights, bodyweight, etc.) These microtears cause some soreness.
 The microtears go through a repair cycle.
 This is when and where muscle growth occurs.
 The body adapts to the new demand on the muscles.”